oracle/macaron/docs/source/pages/using.rst

 .. code-block:: shell

-  ./run_macaron.sh analyze -purl pkg:pypi/django@5.0.6 --python-venv "/tmp/.django_venv"
+  ./run_macaron.sh analyze -purl pkg:pypi/django@5.0.6 --python-venv "/tmp/.django_venv" --deps-depth=1

 Where ``--python-venv`` is the path to virtual environment.

+.. note:: Make sure to enable dependency resolution with ``--deps-depth``.

 Alternatively, you can create an SBOM for the python package and provide it to Macaron as input as explained :ref:`here <with-sbom>`.